 - If you need a reliable source of cash for paying daily expenses and/or fueling growth

 - You’re a startup company without much credit history yet.
-In many cases, invoice factoring doesn’t require a credit check or high credit score because it relies on the credit of your customers.
+In many cases, invoice factoring doesn’t require a credit check or high credit score because it relies on the credit of your customers

-- You want more time to focus on your business instead of chasing down late payments.
+- You want more time to focus on your business instead of chasing down late payments

 It depends on the requirements of the factoring company.
-Many require a certain length of time in business, minimum invoice volumes, or only work with particular industries.
+Many require you to have a certain length of time in business, minimum invoice volumes, or only work with particular industries.
 It’s important to look into these requirements to help you decide whether to use invoice factoring services or if you’re evaluating an invoice factoring agreement from a factoring firm.
 Be sure to also ask whether they require a service fee and about their advance rate (or the amount that’s typically paid to you up front.
 Some factoring companies for example will advance 80 percent of the invoice when they fund you and keep the remaining 20 percent until your customer pays.
 This is called the factoring reserve.)
 Some also require that you fund up to a certain minimum instead of letting you fund just a single invoice.

 Invoice Factoring Definition and Terms